-Grant writing is shrouded in misconceptions, and they’re perpetuated by the inexperienced.
-Here are five myths most commonly encountered by professional grant writers:
+Grant writing is shrouded in misconceptions, and inexperienced writers perpetuate them.
+Here are five grant writing myths most commonly encountered by professionals:

-- It’s ok to hire a professional grant writer on commission.
-This is unethical and looked down upon by grantmakers.
+This is one of the biggest myths about grant writing.
+The practice is unethical and looked down upon by grantmakers.
 For a full argument as to why this is, read the article on why grant writers should not work on commission.

-- A grant proposal takes only a few hours to put together and can be done last minute.
-See #1.
+4. A grant proposal takes only a few hours to put together and you can do it at the last minute.